Catherine McKeown-Lindsey, Midwife and doula

 Catherine McKeown-Lindsey

 In the spring of 2009 I enrolled in the Massachusetts Midwives Alliance (MMA) Basic Midwifery Course and began their one year program in August of 2009.
 I also found out I was pregnant with my third child in August 2009.
 It was a very busy year for me.
 I was planning a very different birth experience for my third, a homebirth with midwives.
 My third child had other plans for his birth however, and after 30 hours of labor at home we transferred to the hospital.
 It was not an emergency by any means, but midwives are experts of normal birth and when a labor deviates from normal (in my case exhaustion, asynclitic baby, dehydration, ineffective contractions, and a few other minor but added together important occurrences) my midwives and I made the decision to go to the hospital.
-Five hours after we arrived I met my baby and eight hours after that I went home.
+Five hours after we arrived I met my baby and eight hours after that I went back home.
 While it was far from what I planned it was an amazing experience.
+I recieved the hospital interventions I wanted, but declined and refused what I didn’t want.
 I finished the MMA Midwifery Program two months after he was born and then spent the summer home with my children before resuming doula work and searching for a midwifery practice to continue my midwifery education.
 In January 2011 I began my midwifery apprenticeship with a local midwifery practice and in 2015 I graduated from Birthwise Midwifery School in Maine.
 I am currently accepting homebirth clients.
-My passion for supporting women and helping families inspired me to build the Birth and Beyond collaborative.
-I hope our diverse group of birth professionals can reach more women and families than I could reach alone.

 Comments are closed.